 Funder: Health Resources and Services Administration

-Summary: Supports statewide or tribal initiatives to place early childhood development experts in pediatric practices and improve team-based care for young children and families.
+Summary: Supports statewide or tribal efforts to place early childhood development experts in pediatric practices, improving early childhood health through team-based primary care for Medicaid/CHIP-eligible and uninsured families.